Hoyant-Su/Hoyant-Su/README.md

-Undergraduate senior in Fudan university
+B.A. from Fudan university

 Currently learning AI4Med; Sodility & developing on Remix

-My graduate studies will be conducted at Shanghai AI LAB.
+My graduate studies is conducted at Shanghai AI LAB.

 <!--